abhiTronix/vidgear/docs/installation/source_install.md

     Any other python dependencies _(Core/API specific)_ will be automatically installed based on your OS specifications.

-??? alert "Latest `pip` Recommended"
+!!! alert "Upgrade your `pip`"

-    It advised to install latest `pip` version before installing vidgear to avoid any undesired errors.
+    It strongly advised to upgrade to latest `pip` before installing vidgear to avoid any undesired installation error(s).
 Python comes with an [`ensurepip`](https://docs.python.org/3/library/ensurepip.html#module-ensurepip) module[^1], which can easily install `pip` in any Python environment.

     === "Linux"